 • Host lectures by visiting artists, art historians, historians, curators, and faculty members as well as guided tours and workshops.

 • Develop educational initiatives which provide viewers with the interpretative tools that stimulate curiosity while facilitating a greater understanding of the thematic undercurrents of its exhibitions.

 • Provide services to English and French visitors alike by presenting guided tours and workshops in both languages, as well as producing bilingual publications.

 • Fulfil the multiple role of contributing to the education of students while meeting the needs of the community in general.

 • Publish catalogues, booklets, posters etc. in order to document and develop research initiatives on Canadian and international art

-Since 1998, 40 bilingual exhibition booklets, self-guided tour booklets and leaflets, 4 edited catalogues, and 9 group and solo exhibition catalogues have been produced.
+Since 1998, over 50 bilingual exhibition booklets and 15 exhibition catalogues have been produced.
 Of these are noteworthy examples: Irene F. Whittome: Conversation Adru (winner of a Graphika prize, 2007); Denyse Thomasos: Epistrophe (winner of a Graphika prize, 2007); and At the Crossroads of Art and Medicine (winner of a Graphika Prize 2009).